microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaDirSyncFeature.md

 The cmdlet can be run without specifying any features, in which case it returns a list of all features and their enabled or disabled status.

+For delegated scenarios, the user needs to be assigned the Global Administrator role.

 ## Examples

 ### Example 1: Return a list of all directory synchronization features